 Dielectric Constant

-Our company processes raw quartz glass materials from leading manufacturers in the quartz glass industry (Corning, Heraeus, Tosoh, SCHOTT, Saint-Gobain Quartz, Shin-Etsu, GE Quartz, and many others).
-We are pleased to share detailed properties, technical data, and information about the glass qualities we supply on request.
+Our company processes raw materials from leading manufacturers in the quartz glass industry (Corning, Heraeus, Tosoh, SCHOTT, Saint-Gobain Quartz, Shin-Etsu, GE Quartz, and many others).
+More detailed properties, datasheets, and information on all glass qualities we process are available on request.

-All given details and specifications are mean reference values and are not guaranteed.
+All details and specifications given are average reference values and are not guaranteed.
 Please consider the "Notes on technical specifications".